-TARO (Texas Archival Resources Online) contains finding aids with descriptions of the archival holdings of the Benson. you can search for names of collections, subjects, specific materials or countries that are held in our rare books and manuscripts collection.
+Texas Archival Resources Online - contains finding aids with descriptions of the archival holdings of the Benson. you can search for names of collections, subjects, specific materials or countries that are represented in our rare books and manuscripts collection.
 Once you enter a keyword, limit your search to the Benson Latin American Collection, as this database represents a consortium of Texas archives.

 The Briscoe Center houses a large number of collections on U.S. and Texas history.
 It's located on the Northeast end of campus, near the LBJ Presidential Library.

 Browse and search the Briscoe Center's Digital Collections here.